tjbo/dotfiles/README.md

 This is a repo for my dotfiles.
+They are managed with Nix.